"

 Our culture tends to value physical perfection and conformity to a particular ideal.
 Our paradigms can be limiting and make us less able to meet each person as an individual.
 People with disabilities often tell stories about the assumptions that other people make – that somebody in a wheelchair, for example, must have a cognitive disability, or that they have some needs that must be addressed by the person whom they’re encountering.
 When bias, stigma, and assumptions enter clinical encounters, it makes it less likely that a visit will have the intended outcome and that a patient will return.

-Disability: What clinicians should know and do
+What clinicians should know about disability

+Dr. Joel Michael Reynolds, an ethicist and disability scholar, published “Three Things Clinicians Should Know About Disability” in the AMA Journal of Ethics.
+Please read the complete essay.
+It is embedded below and available at this link.
 Dr. Reynolds’ recommendations reflect true patient-centeredness: acknowledge your patients as the experts in their own goals and function, integrate your clinical understanding with their lived experience, and share decision-making.

 PREFERRED TERMS AVOID